-If, for any reason, a person is enrolled in an inappropriate level of coverage, coverage will be adjusted as provided in this guide.
+If, for any reason, a person enrolls in an inappropriate level of coverage, TRS will adjust their coverage as provided in this guide.

-Benefits for claims incurred after the date the adjustment becomes effective are payable in accordance with the revised plan provisions.
-In other words, there are no vested rights to benefits based upon provisions of the plan in effect prior to the date of any adjustment.
+Benefits for claims incurred after the effective adjustment date are payable in accordance with the revised plan provisions.
+A person has no vested rights to benefits based upon provisions of the plan in effect before the effective adjustment date.

-Any increase in the level of benefits because of a change in any of the above amounts will not provide additional benefits for covered medical expenses incurred before the date the change took effect.
+An increase in the level of benefits because of a change in the above amounts will not provide more benefits for covered medical expenses incurred before the date the change took effect.